Country Report - Germany

 • Deutsche Bundesstiftung Umwelt DBU (German Federal Environmental Foundation)

-One of Europe's largest foundations and promotes innovative and exemplary environmental projects
+One of Europe's largest foundations promotes innovative and exemplary environmental projects

 Most Important Media for Solar Thermal and Solar Buildings